For family historians living in Berkshire... and those with Berkshire ancestors

 Ancestry — search WORLDWIDE resources — not simply UK records

 The Centre is in Reading, next to Berkshire Record Office—home of original records of the pre-1974 Royal County—including those of Vale of the White Horse and North Berkshire.
 FREE on-site parking

 Berkshire Baptisms CD ◊ Details of content and coverage

 NEW Berkshire Marriages Third Edition CD ◊ Places and dates

 Berkshire Maps CD OS 1881-1887 ◊ 51 maps, gazetteer and index

 NEW Berkshire and the War Second Edition ◊ Find out more about impacts, home and abroad, on Berkshire during the years of the First World War

 Berkshire Probate Index CD 1480-1857 ◊ What wills can tell you

 An Historical Atlas of Berkshire ◊ read a review

-Optimised for browsers like Firefox (latest version 33.0), Opera (latest version 25.0.1614.50) and Google Chrome (latest version 38.0.2125).
-Some page displays may be imperfect with older versions.
-Volunteers maintain this website and update it regularly.
-Tell us should something not work.
+Optimised for browsers like Firefox (latest - 39.0.1), Opera (latest - 30.0.1835.88) or Google Chrome (latest - 43.0.2357).
+Pages may display imperfectly with older versions.
+Volunteers maintain this website and update it often.
+Tell us if something's not working.
 Bookmark this page.